aws-solutions-library-samples/guidance-for-transactional-fraud-detection-on-aws/README.md

 ## Authors

-- Norbert Funke - AWS Senior Timestream Solutions Architect
+- **Norbert Funke** is a Sr. Timestream Specialist Solutions Architect at AWS based out of New York.